MooersLab/MooersLab/README.md

 However, Emacs provides access to more powerful editing features.
 You can use GhostText to send a page from Overleaf to Emacs for editing.
 Nonetheless, Overleaf is great for collaborative writing.
-You can use the Voice In plugin for Google Chrome to dictate prose in Overleaf when using Chrome or Microsoft Edge.
+When using Chrome or Microsoft Edge, you can use the Voice In plugin for Google Chrome to dictate prose in Overleaf.

 We are also fans of Jupyter Notebooks.
 Something inexplicable about Jupyter Notebooks makes coding in them fun.
 We have developed tools for working on Jupyter with PyMOL and CCTBX.
 Jupyter Notebooks may be frustrating for those without at least some formal training in computing.
-You always have to be aware of your computer's state, or at least the state you expected it to be in.
+You must always be aware of your computer's state, or at least the state you expected it to be in.
 Those who lack this awareness will run into a lot of trouble.

 We also like R Markdown notebooks.
-Although somewhat less interactive than Jupyter notebooks, these are simpler to put under version control than Jupyter Notebooks, and they support the use of custom libraries of code snippets with tab triggers and tab stops.
+Although somewhat less interactive than Jupyter notebooks, these are simpler to put under version control, and they support the use of custom libraries of code snippets with tab triggers and tab stops.
 The RStudio (or Posit) IDE provides excellent support for R Markdown notebooks.
-You can have the best of all worlds by editing R Markdown notebooks in Emacs while using the reticulate package to harness Jupyter kernels to run Python inside the R Markdown notebook.
+You can have the best of both worlds by editing R Markdown notebooks in Emacs and using the reticulate package to harness Jupyter kernels to run Python inside the notebook.

 We code in mainly in Python but sometimes in Bash, R, Clojure, Elisp, Julia, Fortran, and C/C++.
 It is hard to be a polyglot programmer due to limitations on mental bandwidth.